Houthi rockets kill 14 civilians in Yemen's Taiz - residents

 "Taiz is being devastated."

-"The government will present a letter to the Security Council in New York and the High Commissioner for Human Rights in Geneva," Human Rights Minister Ezzeldin al-Asbahi, said in the statement.

-The World Health Organisation said on Monday it was coordinating a rapid response to provice emergency health access to the injured due to the growing humanitarian crisis in Taiz and Hodeida, saying there were more than 350 casualties reported in Taiz in the past week alone.

-The northern-based Houthis, a Shi'ite Muslim group, took control of Yemen's capital Sanaa last September.
+The nothern-based Houthis, a Shi'ite Muslim group, took control of Yemen's capital Sanna last September.
 Arab countries intervened in the conflict in March to halt a Houthi advance into the south which caused the Saudi-backed government to flee to Riyadh from its refuge in the southern port of Aden.

 Months of air strikes and arms deliveries by the rich Gulf states to government loyalists began to pay off last month, when they seized back Aden and made surprise gains toward Yemen's north and Sanaa.